September 10

 100% Stoneware, Glass, and Ceramic

-Avoid 100% stoneware, glass, and ceramic cookware not because they're not great with electric heat but because they have poor heating properties in general.
-They are also heavy, brittle, and fragile, so they just don't make very good cookware.
+Avoid 100% stoneware, glass, and ceramic cookware.
+Not because they're not great with electric heat but because they have poor heating properties in general.
+They are also heavy, brittle, and fragile, so they just don't make good cookware.

-Most people who buy 100% stoneware are worried about toxins in their cookware, and these types are thought to be the safest cookware around.
-But all the cookware we recommend above are all extremely safe, especially if you buy reputable brands.
+Most people who buy 100% stoneware are worried about toxins in their cookware, and these are thought to be the safest cookware.
+But the cookware we recommend here is all safe, especially if you buy reputable brands.

 100% stoneware, glass, and ceramic all make good bakeware because their insulating properties help delicate batters brown without burning.
 But for stovetop cookware, they're not great.